iMichaelOwolabi/text-redactor/README.md

 # text-redactor
-The text-redactor for everyday use
+The text-redactor for everyday use.
+No abuse!